Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

   return None
 ```

-The code checks for the presence of the `@dataclass` decorator and validates dataclass is imported from the package `dataclasses` but does not verify/report if the decorator is overridden by a custom dataclass function.
+The code checks for the presence of the `@dataclass` decorator and validates that `dataclass` is imported from the package `dataclasses`, but does not verify or report if the decorator is overridden by a custom function.

 === Recommendation
 #v(5pt)